tidyverse/purrr/revdep/problems.md

     > # Put this in example.R and try running source("example.R")
     > # and `Rscript example.R`
     > filename <- current_filename()
-    Error: Predicate functions must return a single logical `TRUE` or `FALSE`, not a logical vector of length 0 Execution halted
+    Error: Predicate functions must return a single `TRUE` or `FALSE`, not a logical vector of length 0 Execution halted
     ```